hindu-comm/weblogs/manasataramgini/2016/08/2016-08-07_nake1b9a3atra-darsanam.md

 impending clash.
 Some schools from big city of Visphotaka were very competitive and holding mock rounds in preparation for the competition that was to occur the next day.
-Her teacher came up to Varoli and said that she had arranged with the teachers of those schools for her to compete in the mock rounds too.
+Her teacher came up to Varoli and said that she had arranged with the teachers of those schools forher to compete in the mock rounds too.
 The dormant competitive spirit that ran in all the four sisters was suddenly kindled like the god Agni praised in the mantras “kṛṇuṣva pājaḥ…” by her ancestors of yore.
 So she decided